News

 PRESENTATIONS

-Steven E. Lobell (University of Utah), “Power Projection, Deterrence Strategies, and Escalation Dynamics in an Era of Resurgent Near Peers, Rogue States, and Terrorist and Insurgent Organizations,” presented at the 2018 Minerva Meeting and Program Review, Washington DC September 26-27, 2018.
+in an Era of Resurgent Near Peers, Rogue States, and Terrorist and Insurgent Organizations,”

-Steven E. Lobell (University of Utah) and Kyle Beardsley (Duke University), “Power Projection, Deterrence Strategies, and Escalation Dynamics in an Era of Resurgent Near Peers, Rogue States, and Cross Border Networked Terrorist Organizations,” presented at the presented at the 6.1 Basic research Quarterly Review, February 25, 2019.
+Steven E. Lobell (University of Utah) and Kyle Beardsley (Duke University), “Power Projection, Deterrence Strategies, and Escalation Dynamics

-Steven E. Lobell (University of Utah) and Nakissa P. Jahanbani (SUNY-Albany), “Power Projection, Deterrence Strategies, and Escalation Dynamics in an Era of Resurgent Near Peers, Rogue States, and Terrorist and Insurgent Organizations,” presented at the 6.1 Basic research Quarterly Review, June 19, 2019, Arlington, VA.
+Steven E. Lobell (University of Utah) and Nakissa P. Jahanbani (SUNY-Albany), “Power Projection, Deterrence Strategies, and Escalation Dynamics in

-Steven E. Lobell (University of Utah) and Kyle Beardsley (Duke University), “Power Projection, Deterrence Strategies, and Escalation Dynamics in an Era of Resurgent Near Peers, Rogue States, and Terrorist and Insurgent Organizations,” presented at the 2019 Minerva Meeting and Program Review, Washington DC September 18-19, 2019.
+Steven E. Lobell (University of Utah) and Kyle Beardsley (Duke University), “Power Projection, Deterrence Strategies, and Escalation Dynamics

 Miriam Barnum and Patrick James, “Do Nuclear Weapons Matter?
 A Study of Near Crisis in the Process of Escalation.”
 Paper presented at the Annual Meeting of the Peace Science Society, Manhattan, Kansas, November 7-9, 2019.